apache/druid/distribution/asf-release-process-guide.md

 For more thorough instructions and a description of what the `do_all_things` script does, see the [`druid-website-src` README](https://github.com/apache/druid-website-src)

-1. Make sure you have the latest commits from the `druid` release tag.
+1. Make sure you pull the latest commits from the `druid` release branch.
 There have likely been backported documentation PRs between the initial staging date and the release date.

-2. Pull `https://github.com/apache/druid-website` and `https://github.com/apache/druid-website-src`.
+2. Pull the latest from `https://github.com/apache/druid-website` and `https://github.com/apache/druid-website-src`.
 These repositories should be in the same directory as your Druid repository that should have the release tag checked out.

 3. From `druid-website`, create a release branch based on the latest `asf-site` branch.